kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ## <b> PART 1 - WALKTHROUGH </b>
 !!!
 Hint
-    You can access the TRANSFER function here: LINK You can watch me walk you through the process in this video: LINK
+    You can access the TRANSFER function here: LINK <br>
+    You can watch me walk you through the process in this video: <a href="https://youtu.be/oZM_EoZgCAo" target="_blank"> Visit YouTube </a>

 The transfer is done in four (4) steps: